 that coordination is necessary between countries operating different technologies and different channel bandwidths in the same frequency band;

-that in the case of operator arrangements approved by national administrations it is possible to deviate from this Recommendation;
+that in the case of operator arrangements approved by administrations it is possible to deviate from this Recommendation;

-that Physical Cell Identifier (PCI) coordination is necessary for LTE systems to avoid unnecessary signalling load and handover failures;
+that Physical-layer Cell Identifier (PCI) coordination is necessary for LTE/NR systems to avoid unnecessary signalling load and handover failures;

+that only non-AAS base stations are covered by this Recommendation.

 recommends

-that coordination between BB-PPDR systems and BB-PPDR systems with other land mobile systems operating in the 700 MHz range in border areas should be based on bilateral / multilateral agreements between administrations;
+that cross-border coordination between BB-PPDR systems and BB-PPDR systems with other land mobile systems, i.e. MFCN, PMSE, M2M operating in the 700 MHz range, should be based on bilateral / multilateral agreements between administrations;

-that frequency coordination between BB-PPDR systems and other systems in neighbouring countries should be based on bilateral / multilateral agreements between administrations;
+that cross-border coordination between BB-PPDR systems and other systems in neighbouring countries should be based on bilateral / multilateral agreements between administrations;

 that bilateral / multilateral agreements should define coordination methods which encompass all land mobile system radio interfaces present on each side of the border;

-that operation between BB-PPDR systems as well as BB-PPDR and other land mobile systems should be based on the principles and the field strength limits provided in Annex 1;
+that cross-border operation between BB-PPDR systems as well as BB-PPDR and other land mobile systems should be based on the principles and the field strength limits provided in Annex 1;

-that interference field strength predictions should be made using the appropriate propagation models defined in Annex 2 for BB-PPDR and other land mobile systems;
+that interference field strength predictions should be made using the appropriate propagation models defined in Annex 2;

 that if the levels in Annex 1 are exceeded the coordination is required and the procedure detailed in Annex 3 should be used;

-that coordination between neighbouring BB-PPDR and other land mobile systems using LTE technology in border areas should use the PCIs provided in Annex 4 when channel centre frequencies are aligned;
+that cross-border coordination between neighbouring BB-PPDR and other land mobile systems using LTE/NR technology should use the PCIs provided in Annex 4 when synchronisation signal centre frequencies are aligned;

-that other radio parameters for BB-PPDR and other land mobile systems using LTE technology may need to be coordinated on a bilateral /multilateral basis based on the guidance provided in Annex 5;

 that administrations should encourage and facilitate the establishment of arrangements between operators in different countries with the aim to enhance the efficient use of the spectrum and to optimise the coverage/throughput in their respective border areas;

 that coordination in coastal areas is based on prediction of field strength levels at the coastline of the neighbouring country while other principles for coordination in coastal areas may be agreed between the administrations concerned.”